Life Insurance For Firefighters

-Critical Illness Cover for Firemen
+Critical Illness Cover for Firefighters

 Like a life insurance policy, critical illness cover is generally easy to apply for and secure.

-Although this is true of critical illness cover, it is important to note that the Total and Permanent Disability option is not available for firemen at this time but is a small part of the overall policy.
+Although this is true of critical illness cover, it is important to note that the Total and Permanent Disability option is not available for firemen at this time, but is a small part of the overall policy.

-Income Protection for Firemen
+Income Protection for Firefighters

 When submitting the application, it is important to choose the “own occupation” option to secure the best possible policy with standard terms.